bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Analysis of SBS Signatures in PCAWG Data

-Because ground truth is unknown for real data applications, rigorous conclusions can only be made in the context of simulated data as in Section \ref{sec:simulations}.
-However, we wish to illustrate our method and compare it to others in a real world setting.
-We compare our results to SignatureAnalyzer and show our approach results in similar biological interpretations.
+Because ground truth is unknown for real data applications, rigorous conclusions can only be made in the context of simulated data, as in Section \ref{sec:simulations}.
+However, we wish to illustrate our method and compare it to others in a real-world setting.
+We compare our results to SignatureAnalyzer and show that our approach results in similar biological interpretations.

-We use Poisson-Truncated Normal+MH SBFI as this specification is the closest to the Gamma priors used in most mutational signatures literature.
-We fit a separate sampler to each histology group, learning ranks $\in [1,20]$.
-For comparison, we also fit SignatureAnalyzer with a Poisson objective and L2 priors (equivalent to Truncated Normal priors).
-Estimated signatures are assigned to the COSMIC reference as described in Section \ref{sec:inference}.
+We use the bayesNMF Poisson+MH approach with Truncated Normal priors and SBFI for rank $\in [1,20]$.
+For each histology group, we fit bayesNMF+MH, and compare to SignatureAnalyzer with L2 priors.